 2020: Devices integral to the processor cabinet in addition to the KS10-A processor include up to 512K words of MS10 memory (64K, 128K, or 256K words are optional), the console subsystem and two Unibus adapters.
-The first RM03 or RP06 disk drive is bundled in the system package.
+The first RM03 of RP06 disk drive is bundled in the system package.
 RM03s and RP06s may be mixed on the same system.
 Maximum configuration is 8 disk drives per system.
-Disk drives are attached to the 2020 via the RH11-C Massbus Adapter, which connects to one of the two Unibus/Unibus adapters.
+Disk drives are attached to the 2020 via the RH11-C Massbus Adapter, which connects to one of the two Massbus/Unibus adapters.

 A TAU77-EC/ED Master Tape Drive must be ordered with each package system as field service contracts require one tape drive.
 Maximum configuration is 4 tape drives per system.
-The LP20A/B, LP20C/D, and LP26 are the only line printers supported on the 2020 at this time.
+The LP14 and LP26 are the only line printers supported on the 2020 at this time.
 DEC Field Service contracts require a hard copy printer device.
 Maximum configuration is one line printer per system.
 The DNHXX-AA/AB Expansion Cabinet is required and used only for the card reader controller.
 Maximum configuration is one card reader per system.
 The first 16 asynchronous EIA communication lines are bundled in the system package.
 Maximum configuration is 32 asynchronous lines per system.
 The additional 16 lines are provided by DZ11-AA (8 lines) and DZ11-BA (8 lines).
 Up to two synchronous lines may be attached through the DN20-BA (one line) and DN20-BB (one line).
 Synchronous lines operate under TOPS-20 only, and require the DECnet-20 software package (QTD20-AM).
-The magnetic tape subsystem, printer, communications lines, and punched card equipment are all attached through the second Unibus/Unibus adapter.
+The magnetic tape subsystem, printer, communications lines, and punched card equipment are all attached through the second Massbus/Unibus adapter.

-2040 and 2060: With the exception of the KL10-E processor in the 2040 and the KL10-EE in the 2060, both systems share similar components: 1) up to 3072K words of memory, 2) a PDP-11 front-end processor, 3) synchronous front ends, 4) eight peripheral massbuses (include one tape and one disk drive interface standard, an option for either one tape or disk drive interface, and an option for five additional disk drive interfaces, and 5) one I/O interface.
-A cache memory is provided in the 2060 only.
+2040 and 2060: With the exception of cache memory, both systems share similar components: 1) up to 3072K words of memory, 2) a PDP-11 front-end processor, 3) synchronous front ends, 4) eight peripheral massbusses (include one tape and one disk drive interface standard, and 5) one optional I/O interface.
+A chache memory is provided in the 2060 only.

-Both the TU72 and TU77 tape systems can be connected to the 2040 and 2060.
-Each TU77 tape controller can have a maximum of four TU77-AF/AJ tape drives.
-These systems may be varied in configuration but must not exceed four tape drives per channel.
+Both the TU72 and TU78 tape systems can be connected to the 2040 and 2060.
+Each TU78 tape controller can have a maximum of four TU78-AF/AJ tape drives.
+These systems may be varied in configuration but must not exceed 12 tape drives per channel.
 On a second channel up to eight TU72 tape drives can be connected to a TX02 tape controller.